zunxbt/gaianet-node/README.md

 ![image](https://github.com/user-attachments/assets/c9c5216a-4149-48f0-ba80-b985e1c59c6c)

-- Once you will see like this, just close the terminal and again reopen it
+- Once you will see like this, simply close the terminal and again reopen it
-- Now use these below command to get node-info
+- Now use this below command to get `node-info`
 ```
 docker exec -it gaianet /root/gaianet/bin/gaianet info
 ```